zowe/docs-site/docs/user-guide/configure-caching-service-ha.md

    To use this method,
    1. Set the value of `zowe.components.caching-service.storage.mode` value to `VSAM` in the `zowe.yaml` configuration file.
    2. Create a VSAM data set.
-See [Creating a VSAM data set](#creating-a-vsam-data-set) for instructions.
+See [Initialize VSAM data set](../user-guide/initialize-vsam-dataset.md) for instructions.
 There are two ways to create the data set, either using the JCL member `SZWESAMP(ZWECVSEM)` where the data set name is defined in the `#dsname` variable.
    3. In `zowe.yaml`, configure `zowe.components.caching-sevice.storage.vsam.name` with the VSAM data set name.
 If in step 2 you used `zwe init vsam` to create the VSAM data set then the values will already be set.

    ```
    zowe
      components